ibrahimsambare/node-red-contrib-trustpoint/README.md

 ## v1.0.4 – 2025-07-23

 ### Improvements

-- Made `filePath` optional for `trustpoint-store-key` and `trustpoint-store-certificate` nodes
+- ✨ Added support for mTLS: `clientCert`, `clientKey`, `serverCert`
-- Automatically creates default folders under `userDir` (`keys/`, `certs/`)
+- 📁 Added example flows for each node (in `/examples`)
-- Improved `.html` UI logic with dynamic preview and user-friendly messages
+- 🎨 Updated node color and improved label readability
-- Added flow examples for several usecases
+- 💡 Improved error handling and fallback for DER/PKCS#7 parsing

 ### 💡 Notes
 - Leaving `filePath` blank now stores files in a portable directory inside your Node-RED setup